 The Keys to Achievement program within BPW NZ is currently evolving to encompass the advances in society and technology.

 Our new structured or formal program will be adapted into two parts;

-- GROWme – is a holistic approach to building four perspectives: leadership, voice, business skills and wellbeing.
+- taking a holistic approach to building skills based on four perspectives: leadership, voice, business skills and wellbeing.
 Each perspective is made up of a series of capabilities.
 Members grow the capability by completing the associated modules.

 Mentoring is one of the tools to realise the aims and objectives of BPW.
 Many of our members are from professions, that bring an immense source of knowledge and experience that can be shared.

-Formal mentoring takes place within the myBPW and GROWme framework.
-Members learn in a focused way to fill specific gaps in their professional development.
+Formal mentoring will take place within the structured education programmes currently being developed.
+Members will learn in a focused way to fill specific gaps in their professional development.
 Many of our members are from professions.

 Informal mentoring occurs at the club and Executive Committee levels.
 Past Presidents and Executive Officers mentor other Executive Committee Members and YoungBPW providing guidance and advice, reviewing and advising on proposed programmes and projects, events and activities and serving on task force groups.

 Executive Committee members mentor clubs, and clubs mentor other clubs by exchanging ideas, information and attending regional training days.